ajdavies73/H2B_FUCCI2a-Nucleus-Segmentation-and-Cell-Cycle-Analysis/README.md

   - Tab 1 - per-nucleus area and intensity measurements
   - Tab 2 - per-image background intensity measurements
   - Tab 3 - background-correction of per-nucleus intensity measurements and analysis
-21. Open the NucleusSegmentation_FilteredNuclei.csv file for each condition.
+21. Open the NucleusSegmentation_ConditionName_FilteredNuclei.csv file for each condition.
 This displays measurements made for each filtered nucleus object from each image analysed in the pipeline.
 Copy the following columns into the associated sheet of the new Excel file for each condition:
     - ImageNumber
     - ObjectNumber
     - AreaShape_Area
     - Intensity_MeanIntensity_RFP
     - Intensity_MeanIntensity_YFP
-22. Open the NucleusSegmentation_Background_Intensity.csv file for each condition, and copy the following columns into the associated sheet of the new Excel file for each condition:
+22. Open the NucleusSegmentation_ConditionName_Background_Intensity.csv file for each condition, and copy the following columns into the associated sheet of the new Excel file for each condition:
     - ImageNumber
     - ObjectNumber
     - Intensity_MeanIntensity_RFP